Jada Pinkett Smith’s ‘Red Table Talk’ blew up on Facebook. Now, Gloria Estefan’s family is creating a spinoff.

 Q: How will “Red Table Talk: The Estefans” be different from the original?

 Gloria: We’re immigrants, number one.
 So that brings a different way of looking at things.
 [Emily was] born here, but she’s still Cuban American.
-We’re also part-Lebanese.
+We’re also part Lebanese.
 Well, not me — by osmosis now, I’m Lebanese.
 But [Emily and Lili’s paternal] grandfather was Lebanese.
 So we have different things to talk about, different ways of looking at things.
 And we wanted to bring that experience to the table.

 Q: Did you get to spend time with Jada?
 Did she give you any advice that you took to heart?